Shannon–Weaver model: Influence and criticism

-The Shannon–Weaver model of communication has been very influential and has inspired a lot of subsequent work in the field of communication studies.
+The Shannon–Weaver model of communication has been influential, inspiring subsequent work in the field of communication studies.
 Erik Hollnagel and David D. Woods even characterize it as the "mother of all models."
 It has been widely adopted in various other fields, including information theory, organizational analysis, and psychology.
 Many later theorists expanded this model by including additional elements in order to take into account other aspects of communication.
 For example, Wilbur Schramm includes a feedback loop to understand communication as an interactive process and George Gerbner emphasizes the relation between communication and the reality to which the communication refers.
 Some of these models, like Gerbner's, are equally universal in that they apply to any form of communication.
 Others apply to more specific areas.
 For example, Lasswell's model and Westley and MacLean's model are specifically formulated for mass media.
 Shannon's concepts were also popularized in John Robinson Pierce's Symbols, Signals, and Noise, which introduces the topic to non-specialists.

 Many criticisms of the Shannon–Weaver model focus on its simplicity by pointing out that it leaves out vital aspects of communication.
 In this regard, it has been characterized as "inappropriate for analyzing social processes" and as a "misleading misrepresentation of the nature of human communication".
 A common objection is based on the fact that it is a linear transmission model: it conceptualizes communication as a one-way process going from a source to a destination.
 Against this approach, it is argued that communication is usually more interactive with messages and feedback going back and forth between the participants.
 This approach is implemented by non-linear transmission models, also termed interaction models.
 They include Wilbur Schramm's model, Frank Dance's helical-spiral model, a circular model developed by Lee Thayer, and the "sawtooth" model due to Paul Watzlawick, Janet Beavin, and Don Jackson.
 These approaches emphasize the dynamic nature of communication by showing how the process evolves as a multi-directional exchange of messages.

 Another criticism focuses on the fact that Shannon and Weaver understand the message as a form of preexisting information.
 I. A. Richards criticizes this approach for treating the message as a preestablished entity that is merely packaged by the transmitter and later unpackaged by the receiver.
 This outlook is characteristic of all transmission models.
 They contrast with constitutive models, which see meanings as "reflexively constructed, maintained, or negotiated in the act of communicating".
 Richards argues that the message does not exist before it is articulated.
 This means that the encoding is itself a creative process that creates the content.
 Before it, there is a need to articulate oneself but no precise pre-existing content.
 The communicative process may not just affect the meaning of the message but also the social identities of the communicators, which are established and modified in the ongoing communicative process.